 Skin is a seamless organ, so when there is damage to it, scars form as your body attempts to heal from the trauma.
 After your procedure, cells called fibroblasts to come into the area and lay down new collagen (yes, the same collagen we want in our faces to tighten the skin!) to heal the tissue.
 Right after the procedure, your body relies on the strength of the sutures used to hold the tissue together.
 As time goes by and more collagen is placed, your incisions gain more strength and the sutures dissolve and disappear.
 Once the scars are formed, your body then goes through and organizes the collagen that was placed.
 This process can take up to a year, so be patient!

 Here are the main things which determine how you will scar after surgery:

 How well your surgeon closes your incisions

 Plastic surgeons are known for their skill for meticulously closing incisions.
 This careful attention to each suture placed will ultimately influence your final result.
 I make sure to leave you with the best incisions possible before leaving the operating room.

 Some people are just blessed with better genetics than others.
 You probably know by now whether you scar badly or not.
 Unfortunately, this part of the equation is largely out of your control and is based on the genes you were born with.
 If you’re someone who forms keloids or hypertrophic scars, which form when scar tissue grows excessively, that’s ok because the next section will address other steps which can help improve scarring in everyone.

 What you do to care for your incisions after surgery

 This is probably the most important sections as it contains information on what YOU can do to improve your scars.

-To make an appointment or if you have other questions about scar therapy, make an appointment at our San Francisco office today 415-915-9000.
+To make an appointment or if you have other questions about scar therapy, make an appointment with San Francisco plastic surgeon Dr. Sieber at his office today 415-915-9000.